Union of Tank Storage Operators

 Presentation of the USI

 The Union des Stockistes Industriels was founded by seven companies in 1994, in the form of an association governed by the French 1901 Law.

 The USI is a joint representation of all storage operators in France (or oil and chemical product storage operators) for regional, national, European and international organisations, whether governmental or non-governmental.

-The Union brings together 22 tank storage companies, primarily for fuels, of which the total storage capacity reaches up to 29 million m³.
+The Union brings together 22 tank storage companies, primarily for fuels but also chemicals, of which the total storage capacity reaches up to 29 million m³.

 A significant number of certified warehouse keeper distributors rely on these deposits to construct the logistical network necessary for the distribution of oil products.